-1. The sum of this day paid by the Colonial Treasurer to the said Company, together.

-with the sum of due for principal and interest upon such loans as hereinbefore mentioned, amount together to the sum of £33,924 13s.
-2d., being an amount equivalent to the several sums which would have been due and payable from time to time by the Government of Tasmania to the said Company for guaranteed interest upon the said sum of £650,000 from the thirteenth day of March, 1876, to the thirty-first day of March, 1877, if the said Line of Railway had been admittedly constructed and worked thirty-first day of March, 1877, if the said Line of Railway had been admittedly constructed and worked in accordance with the said Contract and the Schedule thereto; and upon any settlement or adjustment of account between the Company and the Government, if the Company have established their right by legal process or otherwise to receive from the Government interest under the said Contract for the period above specified at the full rate of £32,500 per annum, then the amount now paid shall be taken and treated as full payment of such interest for the period specified; and if the Company establish their right to any lesser sum for such period, then the surplus shall be applied (in taking such account) to the payment of any interest to be hereafter earned by the said Company.
+1. The sum of this day paid by the Colonial Treasurer to the said Company, together with the sum of due for principal and interest upon such loans as hereinbefore mentioned, amount together to the sum of £33,924 13s.
+2d., being an amount equivalent to the several sums which would have been due and payable from time to time by the Government of Tasmania to the said Company for guaranteed interest upon the said sum of £650,000 from the thirteenth day of March, 187C, to the thirty-first day of March, 1877, if the said Line of Railway had been admittedly constructed and worked in accordance with the said Contract and the Schedule thereto; and upon any settlement or adjustment of account between the Company and the Government, if the Company have established their right by legal process or otherwise to receive from the Government interest under the said Contract for the period above specified at the full rate of £32,500 per annum, then the amount now paid shall be taken and treated as full payment of such interest for the period specified; and if the Company establish their right to any lesser sum for such period, then the surplus shall be applied (in taking such account) to the payment of any interest to be hereafter earned by the said Company.

-2. The said sum of

-is now paid by the Colonial Treasurer acting by or on behalf of the Governor and Colony of Tasmania, and such sum is received by the Agent of the said Company in Tasmania without prejudice to all and every or any questions or question in dispute between the Governor or the Colonial Treasurer or other person or persons representing or acting for the Government and the or the Colonial Treasurer or other person or persons representing or acting for the Government and the said Company under the said recited Contract.
+2. The said sum of Governor and Colony of Tasmania, and such sum is received by the Agent of the said Company in Tasmania without prejudice to all and every or any questions or question in dispute between the Governor or the Colonial Treasurer or other person or persons representing or acting for the Government and the said Company under the said recited Contract.